 Caring Your Dentures

-Regardless the type of removable dentures, they need regular cleaning and special care.
+Regardless of the type of removable dentures, they need regular cleaning and special care.
 Here are some helpful tips to care for your dentures:

-- Always remove your dentures when you brush the tongue, gums and mouth with a soft brush.
+- Always remove your dentures when you brush the tongue, gums, and mouth with a soft brush.

 - When handling your denture, fill the sink with water or use a towel to prevent dentures’ breaking if dropped.